 What types of projects are included?

-Projects may include highways, bridges, rail and other major transportation assets.
-Candidate projects will be selected from MDOT’s Five-Year Transportation Program, unfunded needs lists, stakeholder engagement and ongoing studies.
+Projects included highways, bridges, rail and other major transportation assets.
+Candidate projects were selected from MDOT’s Five-Year Transportation Program, unfunded needs lists, stakeholder engagement and ongoing studies.

 -